Renormalisation in the flow approach for singular SPDEs: Evaluation map and renormalisation

 Using the Propositions \ref{flow}, \ref{commutation}, and \ref{graft}, we can write, for a such a tree $\tau$, \begin{equs} \eval^R\Uparrow\tau&=\int_0^\mu\D_\mu\Pi_{\eps,\nu}^R\Uparrow\tau d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\Pi_{\eps,\nu}^R(\dmu\Uparrow\tau) d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\Pi_{\eps,\nu}^R(\Uparrow\dmu\tau) d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\sum_{(\tau)}\Pi_{\eps,\nu}^R(\Uparrow(\mcI_{0}(\tau')\graft\tau'')) d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\sum_{(\tau)}\Pi_{\eps,\nu}^R(\Uparrow(\tau'\rgraft_{0}\tau'')) d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\sum_{(\tau)}\sum_a\Pi_{\eps,\nu}^R(\Uparrow\tau'\rgraft_{a}\Uparrow\tau'') d\nu+\Pi_{\eps,0}^R\Uparrow\tau\\ &=\int_0^\mu\sum_{(\tau)}\sum_aB_{a}(\Pi_{\eps,\nu}^R\Uparrow\tau',\Pi_{\eps,\nu}^R\Uparrow\tau'') d\nu+\Pi_{\eps,0}^R\Uparrow\tau. \end{equs}

 We have used the Sweedler notation for a tree $\tau\in T_0^0$,

 \end{proof} The content of the proposition is exactly the equation the previous works on the flow approach used to define the force coefficients.
 Therefore, we show that, in our context, this equation is a consequence of the definition of the evaluation map and not the other way around.
 Moreover, as the initial conditions (in $\mu=0$) match, it explains why our definition corresponds to the one of the previous works.
 Note that it is hierarchical in the size of the trees.
 One can also note that the initial condition in $0$ vanishes for most of the trees.
-When it does not, it brings an additional counterterm for the renormalisation.

-\begin{remark} We exhibit a parallel between arguments displayed in this section and those on the diagram-free method in regularity structures developed in \cite{BN23}.
-The diagram-free approach has been first developed in \cite{LOTP}, presenting a novel proof of the stochastic estimates in regularity structures, based on a spectral gap argument using the Malliavin derivative of the stochastic integrals one wants to control.
-The argument is then recursive on multi-indices, a combinatorial object that encodes several stochastic integrals.
-Let us mention that the work \cite{HS23} adapted this method using trees.
+When it does not, it brings an additional counterterm for the renormalisation.\\ Even though this proposition is not used to proved the main results of the next section, we found it enlightening since it is the backbone of the method.
+It also shows why the decoration $\mfv$ is important if one wants to write a hierarchical equation.
+If one does not use this decoration, the following problem appears.
+Let us take the derivative of a simple tree. \begin{equs} \dmu =2 , \end{equs} which suggests that it is split into two trees via $\Delta_1$: $ $ and $ $.
+However, when one grafts them back without paying attention to $\mfv$, we get \begin{equs} \rgraft_a = + , \end{equs} and we get a new tree in addition of the original one.
+We circumvent this problem by adding the decoration $\mfv=1$ when cutting the trees (see Example \ref{exdelta1}).
+For simpler equations, a choice of ansatz with a rougher combinatorial description, as done for polynomial equations by Duch \cite{Duc21, Duc22}, tackles this issue without requiring to this trick, but then loses the tree-based framework.